hyperledger/bevel/docs/source/developer/mac_minikube_setup.md

-# Setting up a test environment on Mac OSX:
+# Setting up a development environment on Mac OSX

 ## Install Kubectl using Homebrew: